Utah ‘No Kings’ protest: What we know about the fatal shooting

 Ah Loo was among 18,000 protesters who packed downtown Salt Lake City for the “No Kings” protest – one of 2,000 such events nationwide denouncing the Trump administration.

-Now, six days after the father and beloved fashion designer was killed, it’s still not clear whether the “peacekeeper” who shot him will face any charges.
-And Gamboa, the man arrested on suspicion of murder, is still in custody – even though no formal charges have been filed against him.
+Now, days after the father and beloved fashion designer was killed, it’s still not clear whether the “peacekeeper” who shot him will face any charges.
+And Gamboa, the man arrested on suspicion of murder, was released Friday with conditions, as authorities continue to investigate and determine whether to charge him, the district attorney’s office said.

 Here’s what we know and what to expect in the investigation: